hazirbas/poselstm-pytorch/README.md

 ## Posenet implementation in PyTorch
-This is an ongoing PyTroch implementation for PoseNet, developed based on [Pix2Pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) code.
+This is an ongoing PyTorch implementation for PoseNet, developed based on [Pix2Pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) code.

 ## Prerequisites
 - Linux